 The book Half the Sky: Turning Oppression Into Opportunity for Women Worldwide by Nicolas Kristof and Sheryl WuDunn inspired Ginny Carroll, Circle of Sisterhood’s Founder.
 In the book, the authors share their first-hand accounts of visits to poor countries across the globe where women are subjected daily to violence and oppression solely because of their gender and girls lack the opportunity to go to school, keeping them locked in a life of poverty.

 As a sorority woman, Ginny related what she learned from Kristof and WuDunn with her own understanding of the oppression American women experienced in the 1800s when trying to achieve a higher level of education, which fueled the sorority movement.
 As a college-educated woman when not even 7% of the world’s population has that privilege, she felt a responsibility to do something to help girls and women around the world pursue an education.

 However, Ginny knew she could not do it alone; as just one person, her impact would be insignificant.
 But she was well-acquainted with and connected in one of the largest communities of college-educated women she knew would help—sorority women.

 Why Sorority Women?

 Without education, girls and women are unable to reach their full potential.
 Sorority women are fortunate to have the one thing that will help women out of poverty—an education.
-As such, we have a responsibility to use this privilege to eradicate inaccessibility to education for girls and women worldwide.
+As such, we have a responsibility to use our privilege to contribute to the many ways in which educational inaccessibility can be eradicated for girls and women worldwide.